Sammyueru/SCRATCHWORKS/README.md

 # Setup
 1. Open the 'SRC.sln' file with Visual Studio 2022
 2. Open the 'MAIN.cpp' file inside Visual Studio 2022
-3. Change the 480 in 'int steamAppID = 480; //Change to your Steam App ID' to your Steam App ID
+3. Change the '480' in 'int steamAppID = 480; //Change to your Steam App ID' to your Steam App ID
-4. Change the SpaceWar in 'std::string scratchExe = "SpaceWar"; //Change to your Scratch Executable Name (WITHOUT FILE EXTENSION)' to your TurboWarp executable name WITHOUT THE '.EXE'
+4. Change the 'SpaceWar' in 'std::string scratchExe = "SpaceWar"; //Change to your Scratch Executable Name (WITHOUT FILE EXTENSION)' to your TurboWarp executable name WITHOUT THE '.EXE'
 5. Click 'Build->Build SRC'
 6. Copy 'Release/steam_api.dll' and 'Release/ScratchworksLauncher.exe' into your root packaged TurboWarp folder and open 'ScratchworksLauncher.exe'